 PAD occurs when blood doesn’t flow through your body as easily as it should, leading to potentially severe cardiovascular issues.
-This lack of circulation can sometimes lead to bumps on the foot and other areas of the body.12
+This lack of circulation may make existing bumps or deformities worse. on the foot and other areas of the body.12

 When You Need to See a Doctor